Hxccc1/1/README.md

 ### UPDATE NOTE

+- 2023-04-01: Add description of Dreamlike curse on AOM3A1
 - 2023-03-11: Change model name : () to _
 Changed to _ because an error occurs when using () in the Cloud environment(e.g.:paperspace).
 "ModelName + _orangemixs"